rickoff/Rickoff/README.md

 - creation of a corresponding channel in discord
 - displacement of the users on the good channel if it is already present in a vocal channel
 - delete of the unused channel

+Problems encountered:

+- the last players to disconnect from the game will still be automatically moved to the channel corresponding to the last zone traveled.
+solution: the players will have to modify a letter of his pseudo discord to circumvent the bug